digitalyoshixi/zettelkasten/content/Philosophy/Bioethics.md

 - Proc Eric Mathison
 - TA:
 	- Zoom OH
-- Ethics consultation simulations will require you to record a video to your response of a situtation
+- Ethics consultation simulations will require you to record a video to your response of a situtation.
+This will involve a consolutation example, and you providing a solution, and supporting your solution.
+More detailed the better.
+Classic thesis, premises and support [[Argument]] structure.
+Also, find objection and respond to it.
 - Oct 10 quiz (10%)
 	- A [[Beauchamp and Childress Four Principles of Biomedical Ethics]] can be in tension with itself, if it is unclear about what to do
 - Ethics consultation simulation (20%)